 Mailchimp essential plans allow you to send 15,000 emails/month and store max.
 2,500 contacts in your audience list.
 It allows you to add on top of your plan.
 For example, you need to pay an additional around US$11/month if you activate the first tier which includes more than 1,500 contacts to store.
 So in fact, your Mailchimp monthly fees would become US$21.76/month, which is more expensive.

 You might say there are not too many contacts at the beginning.
 But if you like to centralize all leads and prospects into one place, which are from advertising channels such as Google, Facebook, etc. I would say larger contact storage space is better.
 From this point of view, Omnisend standard plan can offer at least 15,000 emails sending/month, and unlimited contact storage.
 Flat fees might be better for you to calculate the ROI from a marketing automation perspective.

-Regarding the email builder, Omnisend straightforward provides you the product picker feature, so you can select a product format and pick the product directly from your website.
+Regarding the email builder, Omnisend straightforward provides you with the product picker feature, so you can select a product format and pick the product directly from your website.
 It saves a huge amount of time rather than doing the product listing again.
 On the other hand, Mailchimp makes this workflow more complicated.

 Campaign options basically are telling us if a platform offers diversified channel and format options or not.

 As we can see easily, Omnisend more deep-dive focus on one-to-one eCommerce marketing automation and help eCommerce sellers to convert sales from the middle and low funnel.
-Below are the type of campaigns and it can reflect this implication:
+Below are the type of campaigns it can reflect this implication:

 - Email campaign